 You can usually buy capacitor packs for these machines from sellers such as Console5, but I just made up my own by noting the specifications of all of the electrolytic capacitors on the board, and ordering a set of high-quality known-brand parts.

-In this build, I decided to use tantalum electrolytic capacitors for the smaller capacitors in the display boards and polymer aluminium electrolytic capacitors for the larger capacitors on the mainboard, both of which are equivalents to standard aluminium electrolytic capacitors – these use a solid electrolyte, meaning that they will not physically leak.
+In this build, I decided to use tantalum capacitors for the smaller capacitors in the display boards and polymer capacitors for the larger capacitors on the mainboard – these use a solid electrolyte, meaning that they will not physically leak.

 Display Boards Recap